 The main themes which came out of the interviews were unexpected.
 Apparently, the students had taken the source of their distress (their cultural background) and turned it into a source of power.

-Bullying was one of the themes which emerged strongly from the interviews.
-Marked similarities but also marked differences can be seen when compared with research about bullying of nursing students.
-Research showed that Bullying in nursing is a widespread phenomenon that impacts negatively on the learning experience of vulnerable nursing students, affecting them physically, mentally and emotionally.
-The majority of students reported that the experience of being bullied/harassed made them feel anxious and depressed.
-Almost a third of students indicated that these experiences negatively affected the standard of care they provided to patients with many reconsidering nursing as their intended career.
-Symptoms commonly reported by students experiencing bullying include headache, bad temper, stomachache, backache, nervousness, difficulties in sleeping, dizziness, fatigue and even angina.
-The effect of bullying was not just limited to poor psychosocial adjustment and a lack academic achievement, but also reduced concentration, success, motivation, and self-confidence.
-It has been said that it can even cause PTSD disorder.
-Individuals who have witnessed bullying behaviors in the workplace settings respond similarly to the actual victims.Bullying was one of the themes that emerged strongly from the interviews.
-The initial feeling and experiences of the Orthodox Jewish female nursing students were similar to those described in previous studies, but the outcomes were diametrically opposed.
-None of them reported feelings of depression, anxiety, or other factors affecting the standard of care they provided to patients.
-Most of them commented that despite the internal conflict that they felt, they provided the best care that they could.
-No similar coping mechanisms for student nurses have been described in the literature.
+Bullying was one of the themes that emerged strongly from the interviews.
+Marked similarities but also marked differences can be seen when comparing the responses of students in this study with research about bullying of nursing students.
+Research has shown that bullying in nursing is a widespread phenomenon with negative outcomes for the learning experience of vulnerable nursing students, affecting them physically, mentally, and emotionally (Birks et al., 2018).
+A majority of students report that the experience of being bullied or harassed makes them feel anxious and depressed.
+Almost one-third of students indicate that these experiences negatively affect the standard of care they provide to patients, with many reconsidering nursing as their intended career (Budden et al., 2017).
+Symptoms commonly reported by students experiencing bullying include headache, bad temper, stomachache, backache, nervousness, difficulties in sleeping, dizziness, fatigue, and even angina (Hamblin et al., 2016).
+The effect of bullying is not limited to poor psychosocial adjustment and a lack academic achievement; it also reduces concentration, success, motivation, and self-confidence (Hoel et al., 2017).
+It has been found that bullying can even cause posttraumatic stress disorder (Tee et al., 2016).
+Individuals who have witnessed bullying behaviors in the workplace setting respond in a similar way to that of the actual victims (Cardoso et al., 2016).

+The initial feelings and experiences the Orthodox Jewish female nursing students in this study expressed regarding bullying were similar to those described in previous studies, but the outcomes were diametrically opposed.
+None of the students in this study reported feelings of depression, anxiety, or other factors affecting the standard of care they provided to patients.
+Most of them commented that despite the internal conflict they felt, they provided the best care they could.
+To the author’s knowledge, no similar coping mechanisms for student nurses have been described in the literature.

+A strength of this study is that it describes a phenomenon that was previously not well understood or researched but that has marked potential ramifications for Israel’s nursing and patient population.
+It describes a novel nursing education coping model, rooted in traditional and cultural sources.

-The main limitation of this study could be a possible influence due to the authors (TY) personal values and beliefs, as an orthodox Jewish female nurse.
+The main limitation of this study is the possible bias of the author’s personal values and beliefs as an orthodox Jewish female nurse.
 Bracketing and reflexivity techniques were used to minimize the possible influence of this on the study results.

-The strengths of this study is in describing what was previously unknown and uncharted but has marked potential ramifications on Israel's nursing and patient population.
-A novel nursing education coping model, rooted in traditional and cultural sources, has been described.
+CONCLUSIONS

-The students utilized their cultural background as a source of power.
-Choosing a point of view and way of coping can be traced directly to their cultural background.
-The influence of their cultural background may lead these students to thrive in conditions where other students would usually fail.
-These findings are of relevance for nursing schools and health services where nurses come from traditional populations which have similar perspectives regarding the interaction between men and women.
+The students used their cultural background as a source of power.
+Their choice of a point of view and a way of coping can be traced directly to their cultural background, which may lead these students to thrive in conditions where other students would fail.
+These findings are of relevance for nursing schools and health services where nurses come from traditional populations whose perspectives regarding the interaction between men and women are similar to those of this study’s participants.

-In a world of changing populations and global immigration waves, understanding the influence of the cultural background of students' feelings and behavior is crucial to appropriately train the future generation of nurses.
-These findings are of paramount importance for clinical instructors and other members of staff who teach students from traditional backgrounds.
+In a world of changing populations and global immigration waves, understanding the influence of the cultural background of students’ feelings and behavior is crucial to appropriately train future generations of nurses.
+These findings are of paramount importance for clinical instructors and other staff members who teach students from traditional backgrounds.

 Future research should examine and contrast the factors affecting male nursing students and other minority groups.
-These next steps are already in process.
+These next steps are already in progress.